 • Lynne Nowak, Evernorth Vice President & General Manager Clinical, Data & Provider Solutions of Express Scripts

-This year, clinicians have seen a massive shift in the industry and have had to find new ways to adapt, including changing their workflows.
+In recent years, there has been a massive shift in the healthcare industry, requiring clinicians to adapt by finding new methods, including changing their workflows.
 Demand for more digitized workflows, both internally and externally, is only increasing.
-In the FierceMarkets webinar hosted on March 5 entitled “Disruption, Acceleration & Innovation on the Frontline,” speakers from Surescripts came together to talk about the importance of innovation, for patient outcomes and for peace of mind.
+In the FierceMarkets webinar entitled “Disruption, Acceleration & Innovation on the Frontline,” speakers from Surescripts came together to talk about the importance of innovation, for patient outcomes and for peace of mind.

 Lynne Nowak and Tom Skelton work for Surescripts, a company which provides transparent pricing information to clinicians and patients.
 In their field, digitizing the process of price shopping for medication has helped their clinicians feel less like administrators and more like the medical professionals they are.
 And on the other side, increasing the convenience of care makes it more likely to be adopted and followed through by the patient.
 Time to treatment can often be a number that drags on for too long, Skelton mentioned, but digitization is an opportunity to help the health care system.